storj/design-docs/20250828-bucket-eventing-phase-1.md

 ##### Spanner Instance

-We must assign the `Cloud Spanner Database Reader` role to the `bucket_eventing` service account in the satellite Spanner instance.
-This allows the Spanner Change Stream Reader to read the Spanner change stream.
+We must assign the `Cloud Spanner Database User` role to the `bucket_eventing` service account in the satellite Spanner instance.
+This allows the Spanner Change Stream Reader to read the Spanner change stream and persist its state in the metadata table.

 ##### Pub/Sub Topic